vkorapaty/iodocs/README.md

 26. Each value in the list is a string.

 27. "Type" key value is *boolean* that will render a drop-down (select box) on the form for *true* and *false*.

+31. "content" block is for content parameters.
+When the parameters that are a part of this block are filled out, the text field belonging to the method will be filled out with an appropriately structured JSON object.
+This JSON object will be the request content for the PUT or POST request.

+32. "contentType" will render a drop-down (select box) that will set the contentType for the PUT or POST request.

+40. "Type" key value is set to *object*, this is used when you would like to represent a javascript object that does not need to repeat.

+47. "Type" key value is set to *collection*, this is used when you would like to represent a list of javascript objects, where each object has the same structure.

+80. "Type" key value is set to *list*, this is used when you would like to represent a list of strings.

+97. "Type" key value is set to *list-only*, this is used when you would like represent an array of strings and nothing else.

 SUPPORT
 =======